Karadzov00/Expense-Tracker/README.md

 ## License

 This Expense Tracker application is open-source software licensed under the MIT License.
-You can find the full license text in the `LICENSE` file in the project's root directory.

 ## Issues and Contributions